cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My follower is walking around with an exploded head!
 (Or other types of gore.)

 The fix I installed for this doesn't always trigger.
 Try casting the "Maximum Mending" spell you started the game with.
 It removes the gore effect from all nearby NPCs.

+### I love the paraglider mod, but I keep dying when I land!

+Known bug I'm afraid, I guess it doesn't always perfectly detect the landing event.
+To prevent this, just make sure you always close and reopen the paraglider right before you land.
+And, of course, always save before you jump!
+(Wish we could do that IRL.)

 ### The tuning gloves in Winterhold seem to be acting up.